-Liberal Arts Division, Child Development Academic Program, West Campus: (918) 595-8079
+Child Development Division West Campus: (918) 595-8077

 ^Child Development 15 hours

 - +CHLD 2233 Physical Development and Creative Expression: Birth to Eight

 - + CHLD 2243 Language and Cognitive Development: Birth to Eight

 CHLD 2263 Social and Emotional Development: Birth to Eight

 And select two courses from the following:

 CHLD 2003 Child Development in the Life Span

 CHLD 2023 Child Development and Parenting

 CHLD 2103 Child Guidance

 CHLD 2203 Child and Family in the Community

 CHLD 2213 Children with Special Needs

-Enalish
+English 3 hours

 ENGL 1113 Composition I

 Total Credit Hours: 18

-- Course has prerequisite (See course description section of catalog.)
+Course has prerequisite (See course description section of catalog.)

-- ^Courses must be completed with a "C" or better.
+$^{\wedge}$ Courses must be completed with a "C" or better.

-- +Students who complete these courses with a grade of "C" or better may apply the credits as controlled electives toward certain Child Development Associate in Applied Science degree options.
++Students who complete these courses with a grade of "C" or better may apply the credits as controlled electives toward certain Child Development Associate in Applied Science degree options.
 Contact the division office for more information.